List of The Grudge characters: Mishima

-Mishima (portrayed by Zen Kajihara) is a friend of Eason who has a very large interest for folklore.
+Mishima (portrayed by Zen Kajihara) is a friend of Eason and has a very large interest in folklore.
 Eason goes to him when he and Aubrey have questions about the curse and Kayako's past history, and he provides them with some information.
 He himself never went into the house, nor does he have any lines, so it is assumed that he never encountered the curse himself.